Ngā Hinonga

 We've completed work on the neighbourhood greenway at the northern end of Parliament Street.

-In preparation for construction of the new Melling interchange, the Block Road skate park, as well as buildings on High and Rutherford streets, and Queens Drive need to be demolished.
+Block Road skate park, as well as buildings on High and Rutherford streets, and Queens Drive have been demolished.

 We've built a new, state-of-the-art skatepark at Avalon Park to replace the old one at Melling.